This is a NBD server for OpenStack Object Storage (Swift).

-A container needs to be setup with swiftnbd-setup to be used by the server.
+A container needs to be setup with swiftnbd-ctl to be used by the server.
 First create a secrets.conf file:

 [container-name] username = user password = pass

-Then run the setup tool using the container name as first parameter and the maximum number of objects you want to allocate as second parameter:
+Then run the control tool with setup command using the container name as first parameter and the maximum number of objects you want to allocate as second parameter:

-After the container is setup, it can be served with swiftnbdd:
+After the container is setup, it can be served with swiftnbd-server:

-Then you can use nbd-client to create the block device (as root):
+Once the server is running, nbd-client can be used to create the block device (as root):

-Now just use /dev/nbd0 as a regular block device, ie:
+Then /dev/nbd0 can be used as a regular block device, ie:

 mkfs.ext3 /dev/nbd0 mount /dev/nbd0 /mnt